Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 ## How does it work?

-Let's take a look at `sklego.pandas_utils.add_lags` as a tangible example that demonstrates how you might be able to leverage Narwhals in your own library.
+Let's take a look at [scikit-lego's `add_lags` function](https://koaning.github.io/scikit-lego/api/pandas-utils/?h=add_lags) as a tangible example that demonstrates how you might be able to leverage Narwhals in your own library.
 The code before version 0.9.0 did something like this:

 1. check if the input is NumPy or a pandas dataframe
 2. if it's NumPy, then perform array operations